-If verification is not successful or the application is otherwise rejected, ORC notifies the applicant of the verification failure or rejection via an out-of-band notification process linked to the certificate applicant's physical postal address.
+If verification is not successful or the application is otherwise rejected, ORC notifies the applicant of the verification failure or rejection at the time of in-person verification, or via e-mail notification, or by way of an out-of-band notification process linked to the certificate applicant's physical postal address.
 This notification includes the steps required by the applicant to resume processing of the certificate request.